turnermike/lando-lamp-laravel/README.md

 # Setup

-First create a docroot directory in the root of this project (where .lando.yml lives)
+First create a www directory in the root of this project (where .lando.yml lives)

 ```bash
  mkdir www